pastly/pngrecon/README.md

 Optionally encrypt data with a symmetric key derived from a salted password.

-FIXME: encryption password is always 'password'
+- FIXME: encryption password is always 'password'
+- FIXME: warnings about using compression in adversarial situations (notes in later section)

 # Install